VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-All the app elements have a proper label associated with their role and the screen reader is recognizing them correctly with updated values as well.
+Most of the app elements have a proper label associated with their role and the screen reader recognizes them correctly with updated values as well.

 Exceptions include:

-• The state is not announced for the current date by the screen reader on the Story from Script screen
+• The 'selected' state for the 'US -English' option is not announced by the screen reader on the Story from Script screen.

 Table 2: Success Criteria, Level AA